Date: 31 Jan 2024

 1. Create a business plan

-No matter the type of business you’re starting, a comprehensive business plan is a must.
+No matter the type of business you’re starting, a comprehensive business plan and a project discovery is a must.
 Not only does it give you a road map to success and focus, but may also be needed when applying for loans or funding.

 The basic components of a well-thought-out business plan include: